rexresearch.com

 environments (e.g., hot springs including waters with extremely

-acidic or extremely alkaline pH; frozen glaciers); residential and
+acidic or extremely alkaline pH; frozen glaciers); residential

-food preparation or processing areas, water-cooling systems,
+counters in food preparation or processing areas, water-cooling

-filters, pipes, holding tanks); contaminated waters; within or
+water filters, pipes, holding tanks); contaminated waters;

-prosthetic cardiac valves, artificial joints, and intrauterine
+such as catheters, prosthetic cardiac valves, artificial joints,

-devices; and the like.
+and intrauterine devices; and the like.

-Biofilms are involved in a wide variety of microbial infections in
+Biofilms are involved in a wide variety of microbial infections

-the body.
+in the body.
 Infectious processes in which biofilms have been

 implicated include but are not limited to urinary tract

-infections, catheter infections, middle-ear infections, formation
+infections, catheter infections, middle-ear infections,

-(Imamura et al. (2008) Antimicrobial Agents and Chemotherapy 52
+contamination (Imamura et al. (2008) Antimicrobial Agents and

-(1): 171-82; herein incorporated by reference in its entirety),
+Chemotherapy 52 (1): 171-82; herein incorporated by reference in

-(Lewis et al. (2001) Antimicrobial Agents and Chemotherapy 45 (4):
+valves (Lewis et al. (2001) Antimicrobial Agents and

-999-1007; Parsek et al. (2003) Annual Review of Microbiology 57:
+Chemotherapy 45 (4): 999-1007; Parsek et al. (2003) Annual

-677-701; each herein incorporated by reference in its entirety).
+Review of Microbiology 57: 677-701; each herein incorporated by

-Bacterial biofilms may impair cutaneous wound healing and reduce
+cutaneous wound healing and reduce topical antibacterial

-topical antibacterial efficiency in healing or treating infected
+efficiency in healing or treating infected skin wounds (Davis et

-skin wounds (Davis et al. (2008) Wound Repair and Regeneration 16
+al. (2008) Wound Repair and Regeneration 16 (1): 23-9; herein

-(1): 23-9; herein incorporated by reference in its entirety).
+incorporated by reference in its entirety).

 Coaggregation is the highly specific recognition and adhesion of